qiuyue1993/Notes/CVPR2020/Reading list.md

 - DAVD-Net:Deep Audio-Aided Video Decompression of Talking Heads (**Oral**)

+Abstract: We present a novel deep convolutional neural network method for very low bit rate video reconstruction of talking heads.

+Method: The key innovation is a new DCNN architecture that can exploit the audio-video correlations to repair compression defects in the face region.
+We further improve reconstruction quality by embedding into our DCNN the encoder information of the video compression standards and introducing a constraining projection module in the network.

 - Music Gesture for Visual Sound Separation

 ### Sign Language (Oral:1/1)